tsegay186/letitbe/README.md

 1. Clone and Set Up:

-To play, clone the repository and install all required dependencies according to your development environment.
+To play, clone the repository and install all required dependencies according to your development environment or visit the site in web.
 Remember to clone the iconclast repo as well, since it's a full-stack app powered by SocketIO.

 2. Generate Your Lucky Card: